zuxu4n/WeatherAppApi/README.md

 # WeatherAppApi
 Very early stages.
-I am planning to add so much more functionality as well as UI/UX design.
+I am planning to add so much more features as well as UI/UX design.